Earning a Doctor of Education Degree in Michigan

 What to Know About Michigan Online Ed.D.
 Programs

 You have four choices in Michigan for online doctoral programs in education: two public universities or two private.
 All of them hold regional and CAEP accreditation, so it’s down to choosing the right fit.
 You can opt for a degree that builds on your Ed.S.
 (UMF), one with certification training (CMU), or one from a religious school (Andrews or Cornerstone).

 Michigan public universities offer the lowest tuition rate on online Ed.D. programs (i.e. around half of Andrews), but UMF does have separate in-state and out-of-state rates.
 In addition, CMU and UMF are going to expect solid GPAs and at least three years of relevant experience.

-Note: If you’d like to expand your options, our overview of online doctoral programs in education has a directory of online Ed.D. programs in every state.
+Note: If you’d like to expand your options, our overview of online Ed.D. programs has a directory of programs in every state, as well as our 2020 rankings of the nation’s best online Doctor of Education programs.

 Online Ed.D.
 Programs at Public Michigan Universities